Kartaverse/TVPaint-Data-Nodes/Atoms/com.AndrewHazelden.TVPaint/Docs/Kartaverse/TVPaint/README.md

 #### Usage:

 1. Select several nodes in the flow area.
-2. Launch the "Scripts > Remove Unselected Nodes " menu item.
+2. Launch the "Scripts > TVPaint > Remove Unselected Nodes " menu item, or press the "Shift + Delete" / "Shift + Backspace" hotkey.
 3. All non-selected nodes will be removed from the the node graph.

 ### Show Fuses Folder